Ensuring Australia’s First Nation Peoples receive recovery and return to work support

 Our logo symbolism

 The circular shape of the Aboriginal and Torres Strait Islander service logo supports our holistic approach towards acknowledging and respecting the health, well-being, life and work goals of each person, while at the same time provides an unique visual identity.
 The moving arrows symbolise that our Aboriginal and Torres Strait Islander service acknowledges, respects and provides for the cultural and individual needs of each client, with the focal point representing the overall goal of providing a culturally tailored and appropriate recovery and return to work service.

 *The featured WorkFocus Australia Aboriginal and Torres Strait Islander Service logo has been developed by Justine Kinney from Independent Indigenous Design Agency Cultural Creative and is used with permission.
 No unauthorised reproduction permitted.

-WorkFocus Australia is in a period of consultation with Aboriginal and Torres Strait Islander organisations to ensure the service will optimally meet the needs of the Aboriginal and Torres Strait Islander peoples we seek to support.
+WorkFocus Australia is in a period of consultation with Aboriginal and Torres Strait Islander clients, customers and organisations to ensure the service will optimally meet the needs of the Aboriginal and Torres Strait Islander Peoples we seek to support.